 Once a board of directors has taken seats, the next move is establishing the lines of communication.

-A board of directors is essentially a group of people who dedicate themselves to the well-being of an organization.
-They need to meet regularly — in person, on the phone or through video conferencing — to discuss the current state of the organization, delegate tasks, understand the current financial snapshot and work toward future goals.
+A board of directors is essentially a group of people who dedicate themselves to the well-being of an organisation.
+They need to meet regularly — in person, on the phone or through video conferencing — to discuss the current state of the organisation, delegate tasks, understand the current financial snapshot and work toward future goals.
 Meeting agendas need to be include various directors’ talking points, and meeting minutes need to be diligently transcribed for institutional memory as well as legal requirements.
 As well, sensitive and confidential documentation such as financial statements or forecasts need to be shared and stored in a secure environment.

-In years past, this documentation would have been done largely on paper and filed away in a cabinet — hardly an accessible and efficient way to keep an organization accountable and on-task.
+In years past, this documentation would have been done largely on paper and filed away in a cabinet — hardly an accessible and efficient way to keep an organisation accountable and on-task.
 Today, board portals like Diligent offer board directors the opportunity to collaborate electronically.
 This portability caters to our increasingly mobile lives, allowing directors to stay on top of their board responsibilities while traveling or working from remote locations.

 Roles of board committees